Chapter 1: Color Management

 Look development and LUTs

 The OCIO configs are very handy because you can share them between softwares.
 You can use the official ones or build your own in Python (or manually).
-LUTs in animated movies have arrived pretty late compared to visual effects (VFX).
-But they are kind of a game changer in the industry.
-Naughty Dog has done some really good papers about them.
+LUTs in animated movies have arrived pretty late compared to visual effects (VFX), but they are kind of a game changer in the industry (Naughty Dog has done some really good papers about them).

 Format